google/trillian-examples/binary_transparency/firmware/devices/usb_armory/README.md

 > -rwxr-xr-x 1 root root 6726952 Oct 20 17:13 zImage-5.4.72-0-usbarmory
 > ```

-An example `armory-boot.conf` file is:
+An example `armory-boot.conf` file configured to boot a Linux kernel is:

 ```json
 {